 There are plenty of things to enjoy in the Brecon Beacons come rain or shine!
 Here are some of our top things to do if its raining or chilly outside…

 1. Big Pit-Fully immerse yourself in Wales’ industrial past Big Pit should be on your itinerary.
-It’s near the Park boundary to the South and the the main attraction is the mine underground but don’t miss out the galleries on the hill – well worth a visit
+It’s near the Park boundary to the South and the main attraction is the mine underground but don’t miss out the galleries on the hill – well worth a visit.

-2. Dolaucothi Gold Mines– The Gold mines will reopen for a brand new season on the 18th March.
+2. Dolaucothi Gold Mines– The Gold mines will reopen for a brand new season in March.
 Its the only known Roman Gold Mine in the UK!
 Discover what life was like for Roman miners, who tunnels through the landscape with only the most basic of hand tools; or for the Victorian miners who used explosives to break through tonnes of shale to get to the precious metal within.
-There’s guided tours running throughout the day between March and November
+There are guided tours running throughout the day between March and November.

 3. Dan Yr Ogof ShowCaves–If you aren’t quite ready to commit to the full caving experience the Dan yr Ogof Showcaves offers an amazing opportunity to explore caves and admire rock formations, as well as experiencing their dinosaur park!

 4. Caving–Go caving with experienced activity providers – find out more here.

 For the Family

 5. Cantref Adventure Farm–Whatever the weather Cantref – Brecon’s Biggest Adventure is a fantastic family day out in South Wales!
 Winners of the UK National Farm Attraction 2017!
 They have an indoor soft play area, pet handling and big animal barns and a cafe!

 6. The Old Railway Line Garden Centre– holds regular ‘Wild Wednesday’ events to keep the children entertained, .
 There is a Farm and gift shop for all your needs, as well as a large cafe serving delicious food daily!